-The stock list consists of essential information such as Stock ID, Product, Created Date, Created From (source), Supplier, and Quantity Available (in kilograms).
-It provides an overview of available stock, facilitating effective inventory management within the supply chain.
+The stock list includes essential details like Stock ID, Product, Created Date, Created From (source), Supplier, and Quantity Available (in kilograms).

 2